· Updated

 | Total (including time) | Much higher | Fixed |

-The table above shows that over three years, the cash cost of self-hosting is comparable to or higher than a managed service, and that is before you account for your time.
+The table shows that over three years, the cash cost of self-hosting is comparable to or higher than a managed service — and that is before you account for your time.
+Money is only half the story, too: the day-to-day reliability pain points of self-hosting are a separate bill.

 For a feature comparison, see Pro Weather vs CumulusMX and Pro Weather vs WeeWX.